 - Lack of affordable housing

-- Nearly 35% of all homeless persons nationwide are families with children.
+- 34% of all homeless persons nationwide are families with children.

 - Homeless families are often hidden from view–they are living in motels, cars, campgrounds, or doubled up in overcrowded apartments.

-- Nearly 40 million people (1 in 8) in the U.S. live below the poverty line.
+- 38.1 million people in the U.S. live below the poverty line.